velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-FLOWS.md

 > | `Item.ReadWrite.All` etc. | Delegated scopes, and therefore **not** the mechanism | **The mechanism, if the connection is delegated** — this inverts |
 > | Breaks when | The secret expires | The secret expires **or the connection owner leaves, loses the role, or has the connection revoked** |
 >
-> **Whichever identity is chosen, the Fabric-side roles below attach to that identity** — they do not follow the flow.
-See Q45; this is unresolved and it blocks granting.
+> **The Fabric-side roles below attach to the connection's identity** — they do not follow the flow. **Settled 2026-09-18 (Q45): that identity is the `workspace provisioning` service account.** Grant against it, not against whoever builds or runs the flows.

 | Need | Where | Notes |
 |---|---|---|